-• Evaluation manual PPP NL part Evaluation manual PPP NL part

-Chapter 6 Behaviour in surface water Chapter 6 Behaviour in surface water and

-and sediment sediment

-Vers sion 2.0; January 2014 Ve rsion 2.1; October 2016

-Paragraph Short explanation of old EM Paragraph New situation in the updated

-and page situation and page E.M.

-number number

-2.1 - 2.4 No division between field use 2.1-2.4 Throughout a division between

-and protected use the assessment for field uses

-and protected crops is given

-The Dutch Hoofdlijnenakkoord

-Zuivering Glastuinbouw has

-been added

-2.3.3 2.3.3 Procedure for non-standard

-TWA concentrations added.

-2.3.4.2 Old format text concerning 2.3.4.2 New format text concerning

-monitoring data from monitoring data from

-pesticidesatlas.nl pesticidesatlas.nl, new

-correlation analysis.

-Additional information

-concerning WFD versus

-authorisation threshold added.

-Role of Ctgb in Emission

-Reduction Plans specified.

-2.4.1 2.4.1 Non-relevance assessment for

-2.4.1 2.4.1 surface water metabolites in

-surface water intended for

-drinking water is added based

-on extrapolation of the guidance

-document on non-relevance of

-groundwater metabolites.
+Evaluation manual PPP NL part Chapter 6 Behaviour in surface water and sediment Version Date Paragraph Changes 2.0 January 2014 2.1 October 2016 2.1-2.4 Throughout a division between the assessment for field uses and protected crops is given The Dutch Hoofdlijnenakkoord Zuivering Glastuinbouw has been added 2.3.3 Procedure for non-standard TWA concentrations added.
+2.3.4.2 New format text concerning monitoring data from pesticidesatlas.nl, new correlation analysis.
+Additional information concerning WFD versus authorisation threshold added.
+Role of Ctgb in Emission Reduction Plans specified.
+2.4.1 Non-relevance assessment for surface water metabolites in surface water intended for drinking water is added based on extrapolation of the guidance document on non-relevance of groundwater metabolites.

+1 version 2.2

-Appendix 1 Decision tree has been updated
+Decision tree has been updated to reflect

-to reflect changes in data

-requirements and changes in
+changes in data requirements and changes in

 assessment framework

-Appendix 2 For downward spraying only Consequences of change in
+Consequences of change in Activity Decree

-50-75-90% spray drift Activity Decree (expected entry

-reducing nozzles are into force date January 2017)
+(expected entry into force date January 2017)

-mentioned. have been implemented.
+have been announced.

-For downward spraying
+For downward spraying spray drift

-spray drift reducing

-nozzles are replaced
+reducing nozzles are replaced with

-with spray drift reducing

-techniques in order to
+spray drift reducing techniques in order

-facilitate the transition to

-the use of drift reducing
+to facilitate the transition to the use of

-technology (DRT)
+drift reducing technology (DRT)

 classes.

-- Requirement of

-minimum reduction of

-75% on the whole field

-has been added (Activity

-Decree).
-The procedure

-and conditions for the

-use of 95% spray drift

-reduction techniques are

-added

-- For fruit cultivation it is

-stressed that the Activity

-decree requires 75%

-reduction + 4.5 m crop

-free zone or 90% spray

-drift reduction in

-combination with a 3 m

-crop free zone

-- The use in hop will be

-assessed on the basis

-of the drift values for

-dormant trees.

-Activity Decree change is

-expected to enter into force in

-January 2017.

-Open divisors and described to 10000

-Conditions under which 95%

-spray drift reduction can be requested are specified.
-For the first tier assessment crops not included in the Address a value of 5.4% is representing a convention spraying technique.
-Application in reed added (100% spray drift) Appendix 3 Appendix 3 Section added on drinking water assessment for protected crops.
+- Requirement of minimum reduction of

+75% on the whole field has been

+added (Activity Decree).
+The

+procedure and conditions for the use of

+95% spray drift reduction techniques

+are added

+- For fruit cultivation it is stressed that

+the Activity decree requires 75%

+reduction + 4.5 m crop free zone or

+90% spray drift reduction in

+combination with a 3 m crop free zone

+- The use in hop will be assessed on the

+basis of the drift values for dormant

+trees.

+Activity Decree change is expected to enter

+into force in January 2017.

+One dition a condense de la CEO/ anno de det

+Conditions under which 95% spray drift

+reduction can be requested are specified.

+For the first tier assessment of crops not

+included in the Activity decree a value of 5.4%

+is used representing a conventional spraying

+technique.

+Application in reed added (100% spray drift)

+Appendix 3 Section added on drinking water assessment

+11 for protected crops.

+2.2 January 2018 Main text, Greenhouse uses

+section 2.3.1 A purification level of 95% of the waste water

+will be the basis of the risk assessment for all

+organic chemical substances.

+NB This purification requirement is not

+relevant for plant protection products with

+active substances belonging to the inorganic

+compounds (e.g., metals, salts) and micro-

+organisms.

+-

+Closed buildings

+Specified that discharge of PPPs and biocides